YSFSK/Hltv-scraper/README.md

 # Hltv-scraper
-A little program to scrape hltv.org(my favorite site probably) matches toextract a dataset about csgo competitive and pro matches results and informatons.
+A little program to scrape hltv.org(my favorite site probably) matches toextract a dataset about csgo competitive and pro matches results and informatons.<br>
 Used python and beautifulsoup.